IBM-Cloud/openwhisk-contact/README.md

   This shows the packages, actions, triggers and rules currently deployed in your OpenWhisk namespace.

-  4. Create an Email API using [SendGrid](https://sendgrid.com/) or any other mail api you want to use, using [SendGrid](https://sendgrid.com/) you can get free API to send up to 40k emails.
+  4. Create an Email API using [SendGrid](https://sendgrid.com/) or any other mail api you want to use, using [SendGrid](https://sendgrid.com/) you can get 30 day free trial API to send up to 40k emails.
   5. Edit the OpenWhiskAction/action.js file, add your SendGrid API key and your email address to which you want to receive the emails.
 Save the file, next we will create the OpenWhisk Action.
       ```
       let SG_KEY = 'ADD SendGrid API Here'; //SendGrid API Key